 There are two broad categories of arrest: arrests with a warrant and arrests without a warrant.

 A peace officer in Texas can submit an affidavit to a judge to obtain an arrest warrant in Texas by laying out probable cause that the person committed a criminal offense.
 A judge may sign a warrant authorizing arrest, but under Code of Criminal Procedure Article 18.03 a judge may also sign a search warrant that authorizes the arrest of a person.

 A Texas peace officer must have two things in order to make a warrantless arrest: probable cause and statutory authority.
 Probable cause is developed when an officer’s logical investigation discovers facts that would lead a reasonably intelligent and prudent person to believe you have committed a crime.

-The statutory authority for a warrantless arrest is laid out in Chapter 14 of the Code of Criminal Procedure.
+The statutory authority for a warrantless arrest is laid out in Chapter 14 of the Code of Criminal Procedure and are covered below.

 First, a peace officer or any other person may arrest without a warrant when the offense is committed in his or her presence or within view, and it is a felony or offense against the public peace.
 This statute essentially sets a standard for what might be called a citizen’s arrest.
 The Code of Criminal Procedure states, “Any person, which includes a peace officer, may arrest without warrant, or essentially make a citizen’s arrest when the offense is committed in his or her presence or view and it is either a felony or an offense against the public peace.”

 Next, the Code of Criminal Procedures states, “A peace officer may also arrest an offender without a warrant for any offense committed in his presence or within his view.”